 1. What is the role of the Single Resolution Board (SRB)?

 The SRB is the resolution authority for significant banks and other cross-border groups within the Banking Union.
-Together with NRAs, it forms the SRM.
+Together with National Resolution Authorities (NRAs), it forms the Single Resolution Mechanism (SRM).
 The NRAs play a key role within the Banking Union.

 The mission of the SRB is to ensure the orderly resolution of failing banks with minimum impact on the real economy and public finances of the participating Member States of the Banking Union.